 UNDERSTANDING THE FUNDAMENTALS

-As a graphic designer, your pride is at stake when it comes to your portfolio site.
+As a graphic designer, your image is at stake when it comes to the design of your portfolio site.
 If it isn’t designed well, clients won’t trust your skills enough to send you their projects.
-As such, you should spend time understanding the fundamentals of web design before putting them into practice.
+As such, you should spend time understanding the fundamentals of web design and putting them into practice.

 Color influences the first impression.
 For example, navy appears serious, but not drab; yellow is warm and uplifts the spirits; black emits a strong message.
-Using the right colors on your site gives clients a better understanding of you as a graphic designer.
+Using the right colors on your site gives clients a better understanding of you as a both graphic designer and a person.

 At the same time, colors has to support — not overpower — your content, so it’s a good idea to simplify your color choices.
 Stick to basic color schemes and use them effectively to bring out your projects and call to action.
 Using accents is a good way to draw users to specific content as well.

-Knowing how to use whitespace well allows you to deliver an enjoyable experience to clients by improving readability and giving elements on a page room to breathe — resulting in a website that is both elegant and balanced.
+Knowing how to use whitespace well allows you to deliver an enjoyable experience to clients by improving readability and giving elements on a page room to breathe.
+The result is a website that is both elegant and balanced.

-A picture may say a thousand words.
-However, most websites rely on text to bring the message across.
-Type and typography are often overlooked, but when done well — will bring your site’s design to the next level.
+A picture may say a thousand words, but most websites ultimately rely on text to bring the message across.
+Type and typography are often overlooked, but when done well will bring your site’s design to the next level.

 In choosing typefaces, Sans Serif fonts such as Arial and Verdana are easier to read online.
-Try not to overdo it with the typefaces — keep it to below three so your design is more streamlined.
+Like colors, try not to overdo it with the typefaces — keep it to below three for a more streamlined user experience.
 For typography, consider using font sizes and weights to create a clear structure.
 As with whitespace, keep your words properly spaced so they’re easy to read.